-When you need new eyeglasses, your first step is to get an eye exam from a doctor of optometry who will not only let you know if there are any changes in your prescription but can also check your overall eye health, including screening for conditions like glaucoma and cataracts.
-Before and perhaps during your exam, you will be asked questions about your lifestyle and how you work so that you can get better recommendations when it comes to the lenses that will go inside your new glasses.
-For example, if you are on the computer a lot, you may get a recommendation to protect your eyes from blue light, or you may need protection from glare if you spend a lot of time driving.
+When you need new eyeglasses, your first step is to get an eye exam from our optometrist.
+We will let you know if there are any changes in your prescription, but we also screen for conditions like glaucoma and cataracts.
+Before and perhaps during your exam, you will be asked questions about your lifestyle and how you work to get better recommendations regarding the lenses that will go inside your new glasses.
+For example, if you are on the computer a lot, you may get a proposal to protect your eyes from blue light, or you may need protection from glare if you spend a lot of time driving.
 At Jackson Eye, we do our best to be mindful of what our customers need, because we want you to be completely satisfied with your eyeglasses.

-With your new prescription in hand and suggestions from our eye doctor, you are ready to head to Jackson Eye's optical shop.
-There, you will find a large selection of budget and designer frames.
-Whether you choose to go all out with your favorite designer frames or select something more economical, one of the things to consider when selecting frames is the shape of your face.
-People who have a square or round face tend to look better in frames that will help their face look longer.
-Those who have a narrow chin look best in glasses with a wider bottom.
-A diamond face with high cheekbones, with narrow eyes and jawlines, looks great with an oval or cat-eye frame.
-At Jackson Eye, our staff will help you select a pair of eyeglasses that satisfy both your medical needs and personal style preferences.
+With your new prescription and suggestions from your eye doctor, you are ready to head to Jackson Eye's optical shop.
+You will find a large selection of budget and designer frames there, whether you go all out with your favorite designer frames or pick something more economical.
+People with a square or round face tend to look better in frames that will help their faces look longer.
+Those with a narrow chin look best in glasses with a wider bottom.
+A diamond face with high cheekbones, little eyes, and jawlines looks great with an oval or cat-eye frame.
+At Jackson Eye, we have a friendly staff that can help guide you as much as you want in picking the best structure.

 - Plastic Lenses

-Various coatings may also be added to your lenses to give you the best protection.
-Options include:
+Various coatings may also be added to your lenses for the best protection.
+These options include the following:

 At Jackson Eye, we want to ensure you have the perfect pair of eyeglasses.
 To learn more, or to schedule an eye exam, contact us at Jackson Eye in Fairburn, GA, at (770) 629-4351.